Professionalism and organisation

 - In order to optimize the delivered quality, it is necessary to adress in the team the personal performance and professional behavior.

 - Often a different organization of the processes is desired, but everyone is very busy, busy, ...

 - In such a development, your professionals need more 'professional space', but that does not fit well with the current internal cooperation and management.

 Obviously, overcoming such 'obstacles' requires more than having your professionals 'well-trained'.
 Development of an organization therefore requires the development of professionalism.
 But professionalism cannot be developed without the development of the organization.

 This model shows what the pillars are under contemporary professionalism.

 The first pillar is personal professionalism: well-educated, capable of acting independently, reflective.

 The second pillar indicates that the professional is focused on delivering a team performance, interaction and feedback: collective professionalism.

-The third pillar brings dynamism to the model: by connecting with the team, customers and stakeholders, but also with the topicality of the field, the professional remains connected to changing wishes and developments.
+The third pillar brings dynamism to the model: by connecting with the team, customers and stakeholders, but also with the actual societal developments and topicality of the field, the professional remains connected to changing wishes and developments.
 This pillar is foundation and connection: the connected professionalism.